pfalcon/ScratchABlock/docs/PseudoC-spec.md

 Types appear in few places in PseudoC program:

 * Declaring types of CPU registers (tentative).
-* When access memory, to cast numeric value in a register into a pointer to a type of needed size.
+* When accessing memory, to cast numeric value in a register into a pointer to a type of needed size.
 * To mark places where signed variants of operations are needed (or vice-versa, unsigned).
 In this usage, l-values remain l-values after